This post first appeared here as an article on Proseed Magazine. I have updated it a bit since then, so best to read this version.

-I enjoy hearing about business ideas but prefer to to know a little bit about the stage people are at before meeting.
+While I enjoy hearing about business ideas, I prefer to to know about the stage people are at before meeting.

 I am usually willing to give up to an hour of mentoring/feedback to people with business ideas – at a time/place convenient to me – provided I am not involved in anything competitive.
 This is not a promise.
 Sometimes people annoy me so much with their approach that I decide not to meet them at all.
 Sometimes I encourage people to attend events I am going to be at anyway, so that we get a few minutes to chat.
 Often 5 minutes is enough for me to tell whether I can be of any use.
 The questions I ask are ones that all professional investors will ask so it is not a waste of time to answer my questions.

 To make the most of the experience it is good for those who want to go ahead to be properly prepared and to have done the “easy stuff” before we meet.
-Sometimes people want to chat to me before they have done “the basics”.
-If everything I suggest in this article has already been done, it is very positive.
-Because the starting positions people approaching me are in vary so much please be aware of the fact that some of what I suggest below may not fit your situation.
+Sometimes people want to chat to me before they have done basic google searches on the competition, or figured out their planned business model.
+If everything I request in this article has already been done, it is very positive.
+Because the situations of people approaching me vary so much please be aware of the fact that some of what I suggest below may not fit your situation.
 If this is the case, just skip or move on to questions that are relevant to you.

 Long term value of clients/repeat revenue.
 This can be hard to estimate for a startup, but you have to do it.
 If you sell post cards to tourists, the chances of repeat business are almost zero.
 If you sell premium (expensive) dog food to wealthy people who you can persuade that your dog food is the one their dog prefers, the repeat revenue may be very high.
 If you sell post cards to shops that sell them to tourists, you have a good chance of repeat revenue if they find your cards easy to sell and make a good margin on them.
 If you sell jet engines to Airbus, and each one comes with a high price service contract… it’s obvious there will be repeat revenue.